Structure of spaces with Bakry-\'Emery Ricci curvature bounded below

 for the unit ball $ B_0(1) $ in $\mathbb R^n$ and a unit distance ball $B_y(1)$ in some tangent cone $T_yY$.

 \end{theo}

-The purpose of the present paper is to extend the above Cheeger-Colding theory in Bakry-Emery geometry.
-Specifically, we analyze the structure of Gromov-Hausdorff limit for a sequence of $n$-dimentional Riemannian manifolds with Bakry-Emery Ricci curvature bounded below in the class $\mathcal{M}(A,\Lambda, v)$ defined by
+The purpose of the present paper is to extend the above Cheeger-Colding theorem and Cheeger-Colding-Tian theorem in the Bakry-\'Emery geometry.
+More precisely, we analyze the structure of Gromov-Hausdorff limit of a sequence of $n$-dimensional Riemannian manifolds in class $\mathcal{M}(A,\Lambda, v)$ which defined by